Four attentive students seated together side by side in a classroom.

 Special focus practicum experiences are organized yearly in response to our students’ feedback, to the interests of school divisions, and in order to support B.Ed students in exploring new Manitoba curriculum and education initiatives.

-• Senior Years Science
+Senior Years Stream:

-How to obtain a Bachelor of Education degree
+How to Obtain a Bachelor of Education Degree

 A Bachelor of Education at the University of Manitoba is a two-year program that follows completion of a bachelor’s degree.
 Your first university degree and the courses you have taken must meet the Bachelor of Education admissions requirements.